 What is Cost of Dental Crown?

-The total cost of dental crown including the material and treatment can range from $500 - $2000 depending on how many sittings and teeth are being crowned.
+The total cost of dental crown including the material and treatment can start from USD 100 depending on how many sittings and teeth are being crowned.

 Dental Crown Placement Procedure

 Dental Crowning has a simple procedure, which takes only a few hours depending on how many teeth you are getting crowned in one sitting.
-Usually people take two to three sitting to complete their dental crowning.
+Usually, people take two to three sittings to complete their dental crowning.
 We would recommend you to visit your regular dentist to get this treatment done, as you will feel more comfortable with him/her.

-This treatment requires a lidocaine shot or any other anesthetic which is directly given to the patient in his gums.
+This treatment requires a lidocaine shot or any other anaesthetic which is directly given to the patient in his gums.

 Usually people prefer getting tooth scaling done a day before the crowning to allow their muscles to relax from the pain.